Skip to main content

 Provided by Justin Glisan, Ph.D., State Climatologist, Iowa Department of Agriculture and Land Stewardship

-Weekly precipitation totals ranged from 0.03 inch in Moulton (Davis County) to 3.11 inches in Eagle Grove (Wright County).
-The statewide weekly average precipitation was 1.20 inches, almost double the normal of 0.64 inch.
-Shenandoah (Page County) reported the week’s high temperature of 76 degrees on the 29th, 18 degrees above average.
-Primghar (O’Brien County) and Sibley (Osceola County) reported the week’s low temperature of nine degrees on the 27th, on average 19 degrees below normal.
-Four-inch soil temperatures ranged from the low 40s north to upper 40s south as of Sunday.
+Weekly rainfall ranged from no accumulation in eastern and western Iowa to 3.83 inches in Mason City.
+The statewide weekly average precipitation was 0.68 inch; the normal is 1.19 inches.
+Manchester (Delaware County) reported the week’s high temperature of 97 degrees on the 11th, 18 degrees above normal.
+Mount Ayr (Ringgold County) and Stanley (Buchanan County) reported the week’s low temperature of 43 degrees on the 10th, on average 15 degrees below normal.